-Dr. Colleen Simpson takes the helm as FRCC’s president on August 1, 2022.
+Dr. Simpson (she/her) took the helm as FRCC's president on August 1, 2022.
 Her decades of higher education experience have included work in enrollment management, student affairs, academic affairs, teaching and leadership.

 Most recently, she served as the vice president of student services and regional learning centers at Northeast Wisconsin Technical College.
 In that role, she oversaw multiple campuses and five regional learning centers—with a focus on: